Christmas Markets in Germany: 20 Best Markets to Visit

 13) Meissen

-The Christmas markets in Meissen, known as Meißner Weihnacht, take place on the picturesque historic square with views of the famous porcelain factory.
-At the markets, you’ll find local specialities, hand-made ornaments, and of course Meissen porcelain, which makes an ideal gift for your loved ones.
+The Christmas market in Meissen, known as Meißner Weihnacht, takes place on the charming historic square with views of the famous porcelain factory.
+You’ll find local specialities, handmade ornaments, and, of course, Meissen porcelain — a perfect gift for your loved ones.

 Christmas markets Meissen